-22 Squid is a cephalopod, mollusk, living in marine environment.
-Cephalopod means head feet, since the feet are 23 separated as a number of arms circling the head.
-This group is an ecological opportunist adapted to exploit favorable 24 environmental conditions (Rodhouse 2013).
-Squids (Loligo sp) are one of the cephalopod members that are important 25 commodities for fisheries worldwide (Prakasa et al. 2014).
-It is a favorite food type due to its highly nutritional content 26 with high quality protein for human consumption (Roper et al. 1984) and nearly all body parts are edible (Triharyuni 27 and Puspasari 2012).
-Cephalopod production from fishing has continued to grow (Doubleday et al. 2016), with total 28 commercial annual catches varying between 3.5 and 4.9 million tonnes in 2008-2017 (FAO 2019) and averagely 29 supports about 15 and 20% of marine fishery landings and landed values, respectively (FAO 2019).
-Demand for this 30 commodity has increased in both fresh and processed forms (Baskoro and Mustaruddin 2019).
-High market demand for squids as an export commodity of Indonesia has made squids become one of major catches besides fish and lobster 31 32 (Wulandari 2018).
-This trend will urge fishermen to conduct intensive fishing, while squid production is still 33 dependent upon the stock in the wild (Tresnati et al. 2012).
-The squids, in general, with the other coleoid cephalopods, 34 are semelparous, have high reproductive rates and generally shortlived approximately one year with a single spawning 35 event, then die (Anusha and Fleming 2014; Rodhouse et al. 2014).
-They also grow fast with high feeding rates and 36 conversion efficiencies (Arkhipkin et al. 2015).

-These biological features make them be ecological opportunists in which they can quickly exploit favorable environmental conditions, but their abundance responds rapidly to poor conditions so that recruitment and abundance may be highly variable on annual time scales (Rodhouse et al. 2014).
+20 Squids is a cephalopod, mollusk, living in marine environment.
+This group is ecological opportunist adapted to 21 exploit favorable environmental conditions (Rodhouse 2013).
+It is a favorite food type due to its highly nutritional content with high quality protein for human consumption and nearly all body parts are edible (Triharyuni and 22 23 Puspasari 2012).
+Cephalopod production from fishing has continued to grow (Doubleday et al. 2016), with total 24 commercial annual catches varying between 3.5 and 4.9 million tonnes in 2008-2017 (FAO 2019) and averagely 25 supports about 15 and 20% of marine fishery landings and landed values, respectively (FAO 2019).
+Demand for this 26 commodity has increased in both fresh and processed forms (Baskoro and Mustaruddin 2019).
+High market demand 27 for squids as export commodity of Indonesia has made squids become one of major catches besides fish and lobster (Wulandari 2018).
+This trend will urge fishermen to conduct intensive fishing, while the squid production is still 28 29 dependent upon the stock in the wild (Tresnati et al. 2012).
+The squids, in general, with the other coleoid 30 cephalopods, are semelparous, have high reproductive rates and generally shortlived approximately one year with a 31 single spawning event, then die (Anusha and Fleming 2014; Rodhouse et al. 2014).
+They also grow fast with high feeding rates and conversion efficiencies (Arkhipkin et al. 2015).
+These biological features make them be ecological 32 33 opportunists in which they can quickly exploit favorable environmental conditions, but their abundance responds 34 rapidly to poor conditions so that recruitment and abundance may be highly variable on annual time scales 35 (Rodhouse et al 2014).
 Therefore, high dependence on the wild stock can lead to stock overfishing.

-In Indonesia, squid production is far below the world market demand despite its increasing squid production, so that the export development is still wide opened (Triharyuni and Puspasari 2012; Hulalata et al 2013).
+In Indonesia, squid production is far below the world market demand in spite of its increasing squid production, so that the export development is still wide opened (Triharyuni and Puspasari 2012; Hulalata et al. 2013).
 This condition is caused by uneven distribution of squid fisheries across the country.
 Only several regions do the squid fisheries, and the other do in very low scale for local consumption.